vector-raw-materials/vector-geology/docs/source/report.md

 This module represents a key component in our endeavor to streamline the handling of geoscientific data.
 By offering a unified approach to data management and interaction, Subsurface significantly enhances the user experience, leading to more efficient and effective data processing and analysis.

-In summary, the Subsurface repository is more than just a tool; it's an integral part of our vision to create a cohesive, user-friendly, and powerful toolbox for the geoscientific community.
-It embodies our commitment to innovation, collaboration, and the advancement of geophysical and remote sensing data processing.
+During the project we expanded the capabilities of the Subsurface module to be able to handle the data provided by the Vector partners.

 ## Outlook and Conclusion
-[TODO: Friday]
+[TODO: Thursday]

 ## References